Becoming a governor

 Practical examples of what governors can do

-Governors can take part in focused work on aspects of patient experience, for example in regular audits of community hospital cleaning.
+Governors can take part in focused work on aspects of patient experience, for example in regular audits of the community hospital environment for patients.

-Governors monitor the quality of the services delivered by the hospital to identify priorities for improvement and provide input into the annual quality account which the Trust is statutorily required to publish.
+Governors help to identify priorities for improvement and provide input into the annual quality account which the Trust is required to publish.

-Governors play a lead role in seeking ways to make the document more accessible and readable.
+Governors play a lead role in seeking ways to make information more accessible and readable.